rolfosian/Starsector-VideoLib/README.md

 ### A Starsector video/image rendering library powered by JNI-FFmpeg

 - **Video codecs**: AV1, H.264, HEVC, VP8, VP9, GIF.
 Audio: AAC, Opus, Vorbis, MP3.
-- **Alpha support**: YUVA420P (WEBM/VP9/VP8).
+- **Alpha channel support**: YUVA420P (WEBM/VP9/VP8).
 See `data/videos/convert_to_alpha.py` for usage and compatibility notes.
-Animated GIFs are also converted to OpenGL RGBA textures.
+Animated GIFs with alpha channel are also converted to OpenGL RGBA textures.
 - **Image formats**: PNG, JPEG, WEBP, GIF.
-Alpha supported for PNG and GIF (WEBP untested).
+Alpha channel support for PNG and GIF (WEBP untested).
 - **UI embedding**: Anything that can host a `CustomPanelAPI` can host a video.
 - **Texture overrides**: Most texture wrappers can be overridden via `TexProjector`.
 List available texture wrapper ids with console command: `runcode data.scripts.util.TexReflection.printTexWrapperIds()`.
 - **Sprite support**: Anything using a `Sprite` can be overridden (may require cloning/setting depending on context).